Dylan Besseau: Career

-Dylan Besseau (right) featured in a portrait by Patrick Garçon, exhibited at Cours Cambronne in 2024.

 In 2018, he studied at an art school.
 The same year, he completed audiovisual internships in various associations, where he carried out some projects in co-production with France 3 Pays de la Loire.

-In 2019, he worked alongside director Jean-Yves Bilien at the start of his career.
 He directed the short film The Sozo Girl and Happiness based on the song Like a Blooming Season in collaboration with Shin Hae Gyeong.

 In 2021, he created the audiovisual agency Artwooks Media and directed the feature-length documentary La légende de Thierry Mauvignier about the director Thierry Mauvignier.

 The film was noted for its reflection of an internal conflict between commissioned objectives and personal artistic expression :

 Seems to share with us, nonetheless, a question that he appears to carry finding his more personal voice through a prescribed exercise, one in which he doesn't seem entirely comfortable or in agreement.
 The result, in any case, reflects this internal conflict, as the film grapples with two conflicting aspirations: the commissioned, marketing-driven objective and the desire of a young filmmaker attempting to bring forth his unique perspective.